lundegaard/validarium/packages/core/README.md

 <a name="module_core.createValidation"></a>

 ### core.createValidation(fn, react, params) ⇒ <code>Object</code> \| <code>null</code>
-Creates mandatory validation function with predicate and message Results of validation is ready for translation by react-intl.
+Creates validation function with predicate and message.
+Results of validation is ready for translation by react-intl.
+Result is valid if nil or empty is passed.
+Use required validation if you want to ensure that field is required.

 **Returns**: <code>Object</code> \| <code>null</code> - Message object when fails { message, messageValues } or null if pass